ceph/ceph/doc/rados/configuration/ceph-conf.rst

 .. note:: If an option has been customized in a local configuration file, the `central config
    <https://ceph.io/en/news/blog/2018/new-mimic-centralized-configuration-management/>`_
-   setting will be ignored (it has a lower priority than the local configuration file).
+   setting will be ignored because it has a lower priority than the local configuration file.

+.. note:: Log levels range from 0 to 20.

 Override values
 ---------------

-Options can be set temporarily by using the `tell` or `daemon` interfaces on the Ceph CLI.
+Options can be set temporarily by using the Ceph CLI ``tell`` or ``daemon`` interfaces on the Ceph CLI.
 These *override* values are ephemeral, which means that they affect only the current instance of the daemon and revert to persistently configured values when the daemon restarts.

 Override values can be set in two ways: